Alameyo/GSoC2017/README.md

 * new idea arouse to add certificates from chain recived from server
 * guide for the new settings provided by the project is yet to be created
 * it would be nice to add some util for searching certificates by typing their's names
+* from time to time there happens error at adding/removing certificate from exceptions